OWASP/www-chapter-zhytomyr/index.md

 ## Become a Speaker

-Call For Speakers at OWASP Kyiv events is permanently open.
+Call For Speakers at OWASP Zhytomyr events is permanently open.
 If you want to present at future events simply send the title and abstract of your talk and speaker bio to [Bohdan Nikitenko](mailto:bohdan.nikitenko@owasp.org)